What is a speech and language pathologist?

-This professional works with preschool and school- age children, adolescents, adults and the geriatric populations.
+This professional works with preschool and school- age children, adolescents, adults and geriatric populations.

-Following an evaluation, the speech language pathologist makes recommendation specifically to the person affected as well as to his/her family and (potentially) professional support network.
+Following an evaluation, the speech language pathologist makes recommendations specifically for the person affected as well as for his/her family and (potentially) a professional support network.
 Recommendations can focus on ways to improve and support communication difficulties, methods of rehabilitation and use of compensatory devices or behaviours.
-These solutions are always adapted to unique difficulties of each person, developing the social, educational and professional integration of people living with a communication disorder.
+These solutions are always adapted to the unique difficulties of each person, developing the social, educational and professional aspects of people living with a communication disorder.
 The speech and language pathologist also works in partnership with audiologists to support individuals who are deaf or hard of hearing.

 This professional works in a hospital setting, a rehabilitation center, in schools and daycares, senior citizen centres and long-term care, in CLSCs, in private practice and public health.

 What are the requirements to become a speech language pathologist?